ucsdsysnet/sparsdr/README.md

 ## Compatibility

-We have tested SparSDR with GNU Radio 3.7.13.4, 3.7.13.5, and 3.7.14.1.
+We have tested SparSDR with GNU Radio 3.8.2.0.

-SparSDR should work with any GNU Radio version in the 3.7 series.
-GNU Radio 3.8 has some small changes that prevent the SparSDR module from compiling.
+SparSDR should work with any GNU Radio version in the 3.8 series.

 ### Pluto SDR